-- a) Change the height of the apparatus without permission. - b) Speak to the D2 or E Panel judges about a performance during the competition (questions must be directed to the D1). - c) Interfere with the rights of other participants. - d) Delay the competition or display flagrant, undisciplined and abusive behaviour.
+- a) Change the height of the apparatus or spring board (including spring configuration) without permission. - b) Speak to the D2 or E Panel judges about a performance during the competition (questions must be directed to the D1). - c) Interfere with the rights of other participants. - d) Delay the competition or display flagrant, undisciplined and abusive behaviour.